Datseris/Datseris.github.io/_pages/cv.md

 * Fall 2015: Research Assistant
   * Github University
   * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Hub -->

-# Skills

-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3

 # Awards

-* **Winner of DSWeb2018 Dynamical System Software international competition by SIAM.** First place winner of category "Graduate/Undergraduate", using the software **DynamicalSystems.jl** as a submission.
+## DSWeb2018 Dynamical System Software international competition by SIAM

+First place winner of category "Graduate/Undergraduate", using the software **DynamicalSystems.jl** as a submission.
 For more details please see the [official statement](https://dsweb.siam.org/The-Magazine/Article/winners-of-the-dsweb-2018-software-contest).

-* **International Max Planck Research School Scholarship (2016 - 2019).** This 2(+1)-years scholarship covers a full PhD project and was awarded to me on July/2016 for my project “Mesoscopic Transport Theory for Graphene Nanostructures".
+## International Max Planck Research School Scholarship (2016 - 2019)

+This 2(+1)-years scholarship covers a full PhD project and was awarded to me on July/2016 for my project “Mesoscopic Transport Theory for Graphene Nanostructures".

 # Publications